cobilab/cryfa/README.md

 Cryfa is a secure encryption tool for genomic data, and is also capable of compacting FASTA and FASTQ sequences.
-For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois/counter mode) of operation.
+For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois / counter mode) of operation.
 Cryfa is able to decrease the file sizes by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.